dart-lang/site-www/src/language/patterns.md

 In general, a pattern may **match** a value, **destructure** a value, or both, depending on the context and shape of the pattern.

-First, given a value, pattern matching allows you to check whether the value has a certain shape, or is a certain constant, or is equal to something else, or has a certain type.
+First, pattern matching allows you to check whether a given value:
+- Has a certain shape.
+- Is a certain constant.
+- Is equal to something else.
+- Has a certain type.

-Then, destructuring provides you with a convenient declarative syntax to break that value into its constituent parts, possibly binding variables to some or all of those parts in the process.
+Then, pattern destructuring provides you with a convenient declarative syntax to break that value into its constituent parts.
+The same pattern can also let you bind variables to some or all of those parts in the process.

 ### Matching

-A pattern is always tested against a value to determine if the value has the form you expect, or in other words, if the value _matches_ the pattern.
+A pattern always tests against a value to determine if the value has the form you expect.
+In other words, you are checking if the value _matches_ the pattern.

-What constitutes a match depends on [what kind of pattern][types] is being used.
+What constitutes a match depends on [what kind of pattern][types] you are using.
 For example, a constant pattern matches if the value is equal to the pattern's
 constant: